SharedSmally/doc/docker.md

 ## [Docker Container](~/.docker)
 - Container docker commands
 ```
-    ps        List containers
+    ps        List containers:   docker ps -a  (all)
-    create    Create a new container
+    create    Create a new container:   docker create [OPTIONS] IMAGE [CMD] [ARGS]
-    rm        Remove one or more containers
+    rm        Remove one or more containers:   docker rm CONTAINER
-    rename    Rename a container
+    rename    Rename a container:    docker renamte CONTAINER NEW_NAME
-    restart   Restart a container
+    restart   Restart a container:
-    start     Start one or more stopped containers
+    start     Start one or more stopped containers: docker start CONTAINER
     stop      Stop one or more running containers
     kill      Kill one or more running containers
     pause     Pause all processes within one or more containers